hexalang/Hexa/docs/reference.md

 a![0] // Force index access -> exception if array is null

 // Double exclamation mark is not allowed to type because it implies some other "not just !" operator exists to the reader
-// x = value!! // Error: Not allowed to avoid confusion
+// x = value!! // Error: not allowed to avoid confusion

 // Escape hatch
 x = value.meta.assumeNotNull // Removes the `?` from the type -> exception-free if value is null